uphold-forks/flare/README.md

 ./compile.sh songbird
 ```

-Launch a songbird then node using the following command:
+Launch a songbird node using the following command:

 ```
 ./cmd/songbird.sh